lizzie-g-2024/Quarter-4-Project/README.md

 Day 10 (May 6): Started working on Quarter 4 presentation. https://docs.google.com/presentation/d/1gQpS_d_5tA3JY_4x3KDbntK6-FT3SwdBFWv9UUi-Tp8/edit#slide=id.gcc7554a049_0_392
 Day 11 (May 7): Continued and finished working on Quarter 4 Presentation.
 Got up to Feature Engineering
 Day 12 (May 8): Polished Q4 Project.
 Almost finished Representation Unit and am on Cleaning Data portion
+Day 13 (May 9): Finished Representation and Feautre Crossing.
+Am on regularization and on Lambda.